Enghuda/warmup-w11d04-rails-review/README.md

 ### Questions

-1. What does the `current_user` method that the Devise gem provides?
+1. What does the `current_user` method that the Devise gem provides? show all the sinh in of users

-2. What does the `authenticate_user!` method that the Devise gem provides?
+2. What does the `authenticate_user!` method that the Devise gem provides? if the user is not sing in same pages will hidein
 3. Write a signout link using the `link_to` rails helper and a devise path.
+<%= link_to "sign in ", sign_in_path %>

-4. How do I generate a devise model in the terminal?
+4. How do I generate a devise model in the terminal? rails generate devise:install
 5. What are the trade offs for using a gem for authentication over a handrolled solution? (no real right answer)